-Congressional Art Competition Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent in the nation and in each congressional district.
-Since the Artistic Discovery competition began in 1982, more than 650,000 high school students have participated since the competition began in 1982.
+Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent across the United States.
+More than 650,000 high school students have participated since the competition began in 1982.

 Poetry Out Loud is a national, high school poetry recitation competition developed by the National Endowment for the Arts and the Poetry Foundation.
 The program is free and encourages students to learn about great poetry through memorization and recitation.
 Participation helps students master public speaking skills, build self- confidence, and learn about their literary heritage.
 The program increases student engagement in literature classes, provides non-academic scholarship opportunities, for students, and creates statewide cultural connections for schools.